Owen Meany from a Category Theory perspective (Spoiler Alert!!!)

 2. Backward Type-Checking (Lazy Evaluation)

-- Why is he abnormally small?
+- Why is he abnormally Z?

-- Why amputate the claws of the armadillo?
+- Why the armadillo?

 In a standard novel, these are just quirky, random character traits.
 But because Owen is the "instrument of God," his timeline is executed using lazy evaluation triggered by the terminal object.